pascalj/disgo/README.md

 </script>
 ```

-Replace `example.com` with the location of your disgo installation.
+Replace `example.com` with the location of your Disgo installation.
 To display a form and comments, add a `div` with a `data-disgo-url` attribute:

 ```html
 <div data-disgo-url="http://example.com/2014/04/01/facebook-buys-golang"></div>